LordNikon360/Py4Gw-Scripts/README.md

 These scripts provide utilities for identifying, salvaging, cleaning inventory, automation and other fun things.

-Launch the PY4GW library launcher, then choose a script to run to see intended function.
+Cloning this library will also clone the PY4GW library.

+Launch the PY4GW launcher or inject the PY4GW.dll with any python injector.

+Once Guildwars is launched and PY4GW is injected, select the folder icon on the console window.

+Select the script to load, and hit the Play button.

 *Use at your own risk, these functions are certainly trackable by the game developers!